-We are here to help!
+We have a team of advisors and staff that are here to help you through your time in your program.
 Please email email@example.com with questions related to policies and procedures to help you navigate graduate school successfully.
-Many of the answers to your questions may be on this website and in the program handbook, please review both carefully.
+Many of the answers to your questions may be on this website and in the Handbook, please review both carefully.

 Fall Admits: Fall (9 credit hours), Spring (9 credit hours), Summer (6 credit hours), Fall (6 credit hours)

 Spring Admits: Spring (9 credit hours), Summer (6 credit hours), Fall (9 credit hours), Spring (6 credit hours)